-Danza de la muerte de Verges (Catalonia)
+Danza de la muerte in Verges (Catalonia)

-El Mariquelo de Salamanca (Castile and León):
+El Mariquelo de Salamanca (Castile and León)

 If you happen to be in Salamanca on October 31 and see a man climbing the tower of the New Cathedral without equipment or ropes don't worry, you're just seeing the Mariquelo.
-This courageous character keeps up the tradition of thanking God that the earthquake of 1755 left no fatalities in the city.
+This courageous character keeps up the tradition of thanking God that the Lisbon earthquake of 1755 left no fatalities in the city.

-Os Peliqueiros de Laza (Galicia)
+Os Peliqueiros in Laza (Galicia)

 The origin of this carnival from Orense is so old that there is no record of its first celebration.
 People talk about Romans or Celtics... but no one knows for sure who the first people to parade around with these smiling wooden masks topped with animal drawings really were.

-San Antón, Madrid
+San Antón in Madrid

-Día de la Almadía (Navarre)
+Día de la Almadía in Burgui (Navarre)

-Descenso Internacional del Sella (Asturias)
+Descenso Internacional on the Sella River (Asturias)

-Encierro del bus de Torralba (Aragon)
+Encierro del bus in Torralba (Aragon)

 About 40 years ago the city hall of this town in Zaragoza forgot to ask for the legal permits necessary to hold the running of the baby bulls.
 Their solution?
 To let a bus "run" through the town, as if it were the bull.
-The local youth ran from it, and since the idea was a success, the town decided to get rid of the bulls in subsequent editions of the event too!
-It may seem a little odd, but we assure you, it is much safer to be pursued by a cautious driver honking the horn, than by a runaway bull.
+The local youth ran from it, and since the idea was a success, the town decided to get rid of the bulls in subsequent editions of the event, too!
+It may seem a little odd, but we assure you, it is much safer to be pursued by a cautious driver honking the horn than by a runaway bull.

-The Vijanera de Silió (Cantabria)
+The Vijanera in Silió (Cantabria)